 That wraps up this comprehensive travel guide to Takayama.
 Exploring this small town is a must for those looking to step back in time and immerse themselves in a more traditional side of Japan, compared to the big, bright and uber-modern cities of Tokyo and Osaka.
 With its historic streets, serene temples and an abundance of natural wonders on its doorstep, visiting Takayama is a unique and unforgettable experience.

-Let me know if you have any questions about this Takayama Japan itinerary in the comments below, and check out my other Japan guides to help plan your trip.
+Let me know if you have any questions about this Takayama itinerary in the comments below, and check out my other Japan guides to help plan your trip.

 - A Fun 7 Day Tokyo Itinerary: Complete 1 Week in Tokyo Guide